intel/libvpl/doc/surface_sharing_apis_overview.md

-# oneAPI Video Processing Library (oneVPL) Surface Sharing - Overview of new APIs
+# Intel® Video Processing Library (Intel® VPL) Surface Sharing - Overview of new APIs

-oneVPL API 2.10 introduces new interfaces for sharing surfaces between oneVPL runtime and other applications, frameworks, and graphics APIs.
+Intel® VPL API 2.10 introduces new interfaces for sharing surfaces between Intel® VPL runtime and other applications, frameworks, and graphics APIs.
 This functionality is only supported when using the internal memory management model.

-**Importing** a surface enables oneVPL to access raw video data as input to encode or VPP operations without first mapping the data to system memory and then copying it to a surface allocated by oneVPL runtime using ``mfxFrameSurfaceInterface::Map``.
+**Importing** a surface enables Intel® VPL to access raw video data as input to encode or VPP operations without first mapping the data to system memory and then copying it to a surface allocated by Intel® VPL runtime using ``mfxFrameSurfaceInterface::Map``.

-**Exporting** a surface similarly enables the application to access raw video data which is the output of decode or VPP operations and which was allocated by oneVPL runtime, without first mapping to system memory using ``mfxFrameSurfaceInterface::Map``.
+**Exporting** a surface similarly enables the application to access raw video data which is the output of decode or VPP operations and which was allocated by Intel® VPL runtime, without first mapping to system memory using ``mfxFrameSurfaceInterface::Map``.

 The following provides an overview of the new APIs.
 Additional information and runnable sample code may be found in the examples directory (examples/api2x/hello-sharing-*).

 - Note: The following APIs are defined under the ONEVPL_EXPERIMENTAL macro.
 This macro must be defined at build time for these APIs to be accessible.
 Behavior of these APIs may change in future releases.
 Backwards compatibility and future presence of experiemental APIs is not guaranteed.

-## Importing and exporting surfaces between oneVPL runtime and external frameworks
+## Importing and exporting surfaces between Intel® VPL runtime and external frameworks

 ### New header file mfxmemory.h